How to Start a Real Estate Transaction Coordinator Business

 Test out referral incentive opportunities such as discounts, free coordination, and other perks for those who refer new clients to you.

-Although there are many transaction coordinators to compete with, there is generally quite a high demand for these services.
+Although there are many transaction coordinators to compete with, there is a high demand for these services.

 If you want to be your own boss, have flexibility, and potentially work from home, this type of business might suit you perfectly.
 Not to mention that you’ll likely make good profits, especially if you follow the steps above.